DevelopEngine/IdEngine/README.md

 ## Part of **DevelopEngine**

-A reusable, highly opinionated drop-in component for loading, creating and managing app plugins or modules.

-Note that this package assumes use of the `Microsoft.Extensions.DependencyInjection` framework at this time.
+A simple and reusable primitive for reliably unique identifiers usable in any application.
+IDs are implicitly convertible to `string`, `Guid`, and can even be created from file paths.

-### ModulEngine.Mvc
+### IdEngine.Json

-This package provides additional types and extension methods specifically for using ModulEngine with ASP.NET Core, including simplified configuration and improved logging.
+This package provides a `Newtonsoft.Json.JsonConverter` implementation for the `IdEngine.Id` type, in case you have issues with (de)serializing, especially useful in ASP.NET Core apps.